Equinnax711/Danny-s-Diner-Case-Study/README.md

   <img width="1000" src="https://github.com/Equinnax711/Dannys-Diner-Case-Study/blob/cde92ca941817e7810bde54bf7a2d4cd0ea3e185/Pictures/Q2%20table.jpg">
 </p>

+- Customer A visited the restaurant 4 times.
+- Customer B visited the restaurant 6 times.
+- Customer C visited the restaurant 2 times.

 ### 3. What was the first item from the menu purchased by each customer?
 ~~~ruby
 WITH ordered_sales AS